AhmedHarees/100-days-of-code/log.md

 **Thoughts:** Struggled a bit adding Google Play icon to the website as Font Awesome's website has been updated.
 The icon was not loading because of a version mismatch between Font Awesome's link for the icon and the CDN link.

+### Day 8: March 29, 2021

+**Today's Progress**: Continued Introduction to Bootstrap section of the course.
+Styled the TinDog website to look like the given sample without going through the solution.

+**Thoughts:** Google Fonts website has changed quite a bit.
+After playing around learned that now it's required to specify the font weight to use different font styles unlike before when it was included in the CSS rules.
+Also struggled to keep the image in the container after rotating the image.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)